Accidental Poisoning in Children: Crucial Information for Parents

 - When buying pills and tablets, if possible ask for those in blister packs and foil strips.

 - Carefully read and follow dosage instructions on all kids medications.
-If you don’t, you could inadvertently poison your child by overdosing him on even a commonly prescribed medicine such as Baby Panadol.
+If you don’t, you could inadvertently poison your child by overdosing him on even a commonly prescribed medication such as Baby Panadol.

 - Never refer to pills and liquid medications as ‘sweets’, ‘juice’ or any other food or drink your child likes.